Scipio456/Network-Recon-1.0/Readme.md

-Permission to scan the target host(s) (e.g., your own system, such as 127.0.0.1, or authorized network devices).
+Permission to scan the target host (e.g., your own system, such as 127.0.0.1, or authorized devices).

-Firewall configured to allow outgoing TCP/UDP connections on the scanning device and incoming connections on the target.
+Firewall configured to allow outgoing TCP connections on the scanning device and incoming TCP connections on the target.

-Administrative privileges (e.g., sudo) may be required for UDP scanning or low-numbered ports.

 Setup